You’ve heard of digital marketing consulting.

 Where a digital marketing consultant comes in:

-Beyond that, a consultant should be well-versed in conversion optimization and lead nurturing to make sure there is a clear plan to lead prospects down the funnel.
+Beyond that, an online marketing consultantshould be well-versed in conversion optimization and lead nurturing to make sure there is a clear plan to lead prospects down the funnel.

-And that’s just the tip of the iceberg – lead generation is an art in itself, and requires the work of a consultant familiar with all stages of the process and a complete of the tools to help in the conversion process.
+And that’s just the tip of the iceberg – lead generation is an art in itself.
+It requires the work of a consultant familiar with all stages of the process and a complete of the tools to help in the conversion process.

 Branding: “The marketing practice of creating a name, symbol or design that identifies and differentiates a product from other products.”

 On the surface, at least.
-Beyond that, branding tells your customers what to expect from your company and its services, and helps give a brand a singular identity in an increasingly competitive age.
+Beyond that, branding tells your customers what to expect from your company and its services.
+It also helps give a brand a singular identity in an increasingly competitive age.

-Think of Nike.
-Lululemon.
-McDonalds.
+Think of Nike, Lululemon, and McDonalds.
 Think of swooshes and golden arches.

-These brands are iconic, and each conjures up certain images and emotions in customer’s minds.
+These brands are iconic, and each one conjures up certain images and emotions in a customer’s mind.

 Where a digital marketing consultant comes in:

-A consultant helps develop a strong brand identity by compiling all the data on a company’s target audience, and refining and creating clear brand guidelines for images, copy, tone, colors and more.
+To help develop a strong brand identity, the consultant will start by compiling all the data on a company’s target audience, and refining and creating clear brand guidelines for images, copy, tone, colors and more.

 The news model focuses on providing information, sometimes around a specific subject.

-Major news publications all fall under this category.
+Major news publications all fall under this category, such as The New York Times and The Wall Street Journal.

 Some of these models make money by selling subscriptions to their content, while others rely on advertisements.